pivotal/docs-tap/scst-sign/install-scst-sign.md

 ## <a id='scst-sign-prereqs'></a> Prerequisites

 - Complete all prerequisites to install Tanzu Application Platform.
-For more information, see [Installing part I: Prerequisites, EULA, and CLI](../install-general.md).
+For more information, see [Installing the Tanzu CLI](../install-general.md).
 - During configuration for this component, you are asked to provide a cosign public key to use to validate signed images.
 An example cosign public key is provided that can validate an image from the public cosign registry.
 If you want to provide your own key and images, follow the